SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/03-finite-difference.md

 $$

-As you can see, the number of non-zero elements grows linearly with the size $N$, so a sparse matrix format is much prefered over a dense matrix holding all $N^2$ elements!
+As you can see, the number of non-zero elements grows linearly with the size $N$, so a sparse matrix format is much preferred over a dense matrix holding all $N^2$ elements!

 ## Additional Reading